jess-alejo/dev-resources/README.md

 # Resources For Developers
+## CDN
+* [cdnjs](https://cdnjs.com/) - a free and open-source CDN service powered by Cloudflare for faster and easier loading of library files on your websites.

 ## CSS
 * [Flexbox playground](https://codepen.io/enxaneta/full/adLPwv/) - a super cool pen which shows and lets you play with almost everything in flexbox.